-One.
-When you want to give your sentence an effect of suspension or when trailing it off.
+1. When you want to give your sentence the effect of suspension or when trailing it off.
 It doesn’t do much to clarify meaning, but it adds a wonderful, dreamy element to your work:

 She knew that going to Spain to meet her friends would be a once-in-a-lifetime experience.
 If only she had booked tickets on time…

-Two.
-This reason to use an ellipsis is much less common and is generally used while quoting long passages (so as to omit the excerpts you don’t need) in academic work.
-For example, I have quoted this paper in a concise way:
+2. This reason to use an ellipsis is much less common and is generally used while quoting long passages (so as to omit the excerpts you don’t need) in academic work.
+For example,:

-Okay, there are two types of quotation marks (aka inverted commas): the single quotes (‘’) and the double quotes (“”).
+There are two types of quotation marks (aka inverted commas): single quotes and double quotes.
 You can easily find them on your keyboard next to the “Enter” button.
 There’s not much of a difference in how they are used in grammar, but there are slight variations to notes if you are writing in a specific style of English.